yous/yous.be/source/about/cds/index.markdown

 299. LOCO --- LOCOMOTIVE
 300. The Quiett --- The Real Me (Remastered)
 301. SOUL DIVE --- SIN
-302. Avenged Sevenfold --- Hail to the King
+302. Avenged Sevenfold --- Hail to the King (Deluxe Edition)